seawolf42/cloud-functions-dispatch/docs/source/usage.rst

 .. literalinclude:: ../../sample/my_module.py
     :pyobject: call_dispatched_function

-When you execute this code by calling ``my_module.test_function()``, your cloud function will be invoked and the specified function will be executed remotely.
+When you execute this code by calling ``my_module.call_dispatched_function()``, your cloud function will be invoked and the specified function will be executed remotely.

 **Note:** for obvious reasons, the dispatched execution won't work until the cloud function is properly deployed as specified below.